 Examples of children’s products that are not regulated but pose a safety concern are bath seats, trampolines and bunk beds.
-However, there are regulations for products such as cribs, strollers, baby gates, and playpens.
+However, there are national regulations for products such as cribs, strollers, baby gates and playpens.

 Toys sold in Canada must meet specific safety requirements, intended to protect children from injuries and deaths.

 - Toys intended for children less than three years of age cannot be sold in Canada if they are small or contain small parts as they may pose as choking hazards.

 - Toys must also be free of sharp edges or points.

 The ban applies to the sale of both new and second-hand baby walkers, and modified baby walkers with the wheels removed.
 Parents who own a baby walker should stop using it.
 Before disposing of the baby walker, cut the seat and remove the wheels.

 Currently, there are no Canadian bunk bed standards.